typelevel/scala/README.md

 + Support for partial unification (ie. a fix for [SI-2712][SI-2712]) &mdash; merged in Lightbend Scala 2.12.0-RC1.

-  An improvement to type inference for type constructors, enabled by the `-Ypartial-unification` scalac option (also enabled in `-Xexperimental` mode).
+  An improvement to type inference for type constructors, enabled by the `-Ypartial-unification` scalac option.
 This has many benefits for libraries, such as Cats and Scalaz, which make extensive use of higher-kinded types.

   Full details on the [pull request][pr-2712].
 + Support for literal types (aka SIP-23) &mdash; proposed for Lightbend Scala 2.12.1.

   Implements [literal types][SIP-23].
-Enabled by `-Yliteral-types` (also enabled in `-Xexperimental` mode).
+Enabled by `-Yliteral-types`.

   Literals can now appear in type position, designating the corresponding singleton type.
 A `scala.ValueOf[T]` type class and corresponding `scala.Predef.valueOf[T]` operator has been added yielding the unique value of types with a